Vellaiya Irukiravan Poi Solla Maatan: Release

 The film released to mixed reviews in December 2015, having been delayed for three weeks as a result of the 2015 South Indian floods.
 A critic from The New Indian Express noted that "it was an impressive debut".
-Times of India wrote "There is a wonderful screwball vibe to Vellaiya Irukiravan Poi Solla Maatan (VIPSM), a black comedy that is a confident debut by Abanindran.
+The Times of India wrote "There is a wonderful screwball vibe to Vellaiya Irukiravan Poi Solla Maatan (VIPSM), a black comedy that is a confident debut by Abanindran.
 The director manages to keep things relatable and even when things get out of hand for the hapless protagonist, they do not feel improbable."